Links to Resources for Children

 Youth.gov, http://youth.gov/ – promotes community involvement, outreach, and support for as one transitions from childhood to adulthood.
 Explore 26 different topics, read personal accounts of overcoming adversity, as well as browse a mapping feature to allow viewers the ability to search for community programs in your area.

-Kids in the Househttp://kids.clerk.house.gov/ – This site is provided by the Clerk of the U.S. House of Representatives.
+Kids in the Househttp://kids.clerk.house.gov/grade-school – This site is provided by the Clerk of the U.S. House of Representatives.
 You can learn the history of the U.S. Government; notable, fun facts; and how laws are made in this country.
 The site has information for young learners, grade school, middle school, and high school-something for everybody!

 U.S. Department of Education, http://www.ed.gov/ – This website has information and resources for parents, families, teachers, and young adults.
 You can find out the current issues in education by reading their blog; learn about getting money for college; and learn about colleges to find out which one has the degree you want and how to apply.